Chrome Flags: Useful Settings Worth Enabling (2026)

 It has been experimental for years and has been stable for all that time.
 Enable it, restart Chrome, download a big file, and you should see higher throughput.
 If it causes issues with any specific downloader or site, disable it and move on — but most people leave it on permanently.

-3. Smooth Scrolling — Better Feel
+4. Smooth Scrolling — Better Feel (Windows & Linux)

 Turn it on, scroll a long page, and see if you prefer it.
 There is no right answer — it is a preference flag.
 Most people prefer it on, especially on high-refresh-rate displays where the extra interpolation actually shows.

-7. Show Autofill Predictions — Developer Utility
+9. Show Autofill Predictions — Developer Utility

 A niche one for developers.
 When enabled, Chrome overlays form fields with autofill prediction labels, showing what Chrome thinks each field is (email, name, credit-card-number, etc.).
 Useful for debugging autofill behavior on your own forms.